sevmorris/prep-zoom-files-for-edit/README.md

 <details>
   <summary>Prep Zoom files for Logic</summary>
   <br>
-  • Create a project folder for the project with a title in the standard format<br>
+  • Create a folder for the project with a title in the standard format<br>
   • Copy raw Zoom audio files to the working dir<br>
   • Open files in iZotope RX9:<br>
       • Resample @ 44.1kHz<br>